Updated: Jun 25

 17. Recognising when a child has had enough.

 Before there is any mention of rewards, I ask parents first and out of earshot of the child.
-Many children with autism can be picky eaters or have dietary needs, which is another reason I never blurt anything out to the parents in front of children.
+Many Autistic children can be picky eaters or have dietary needs, which is another reason I never blurt anything out to the parents in front of children.

 19. Thank you.

 Same reason as why we greet a child on arrival, I want them to recognise I are grateful for contributing so well during the photoshoot.
-It can be a huge accomplishment for a child with Autism to cooperate in unfamiliar surroundings and around new people, and I want every child to leave feeling good about themselves, and hopefully look forward to the next time we get to do photos!
+It can be a huge accomplishment for an Autistic child to cooperate in unfamiliar surroundings and around new people, and I want every child to leave feeling good about themselves, and hopefully look forward to the next time we get to do photos!

 If you would like to know about my all year round Autism friendly photoshoot sessions and discuss your additional requirements, then please do not hesitate to get in contact with me.